alisdt/praatconfig/README.md

 * All parameters specified in the second file are present
 * All parameters given a type `number` in the second file can be interpreted as a number

-It returns these parameters as .number and .string$
+It returns these parameters as two dictionaries, .numbers and .strings$

 There are at least a couple of obvious omissions in this as it is -- see Issues.